 So if you wish to avoid any nasty surprises, keep your dictionary or smartphone to hand.
-The following explanations of common terms in context should help, too…
+The following explanations of common terms should help, too…

 One market, several words

 But other terms might make an appearance, too.
 Christkindlmarkt, for example.
-Though, in Vienna, some people use this to refer specifically to the city’s biggest market on the Rathausplatz square.
+Though, in Vienna, some people use this to refer specifically to the city’s most popular market on the Rathausplatz square.

 (The Christkind, Christkindl or Christ child does Santa’s job in Austria: the traditional bringer of presents for children.)